-Obviously, when two chatbots talk they end up exchanging complete gibberish because they don’t really understand English (that’s kind of the whole point of the research, to see how close a simulation can get).
+Obviously, when two chatbots talk they can end up exchanging complete gibberish because they don’t really understand English (that’s the whole point of the research, to see how close a simulation can get).
 And that’s what these two chatbots ended up doing, the only difference was that their gibberish had a vague structure to it.
-The language they were using was still English, just a slightly distorted version which made little sense to any human reader.
+The language they were using was still English, just a slightly distorted version, which made little sense to any human reader.

 If you’re curious what their conversation looked like, here’s a short section of it.
 In the spirit of the AI takeover, you should probably listen to the theme music from Terminator 2: Judgement Day (which I've helpfully included below) while you read the extract: